-How to play as Sova: Valorant’s Initiator Agent with a thirst for intel | Dexerto.com
+How to play Sova: Valorant’s Initiator Agent with a thirst for intel - Dexerto

-Valorant's resident Legolas has an ability set like no other Agent.
-We break down the Initiator's utility and showcase exactly why they might be the perfect character for you!
+Valorant’s resident Legolas has an ability set like no other Agent.
+We break down the Initiator’s utility and showcase exactly why he might be the perfect character for you!

-Sova is Valorant’s recon expert, who also sports a well-rounded lineup of abilities which support their ruthless knack for precision, while simultaneously allowing them to be the most deadly Agent in the server.
+Sova is Valorant’s recon expert, who also sports a well-rounded lineup of abilities that support his ruthless knack for precision, all while simultaneously allowing his to be the most deadly Agent to step foot on Future Earth.

 While on paper Sova could be one of the most lethal Agents in Valorant, there is more to the Russian recon expert than meets the eye.
 So here’s everything you need to know about the game’s Initiator Agent.